lortordermur/sfcalcsheet/README.md

 **I cannot edit templates.
 The dialog simply does not open.**

-To fix this you must unprotect all sheets by right-clicking on each one's tab and selecting the appropriate option in the pop-up menu.
+To fix this you must unprotect all sheets.
+You can do so by selecting all tabs using shift-click and selecting `Tools->Protect Sheet` from the main menu.

 **I would like to see the hidden interim calculations.**

-You can do so by editing a format template.
+This can be easily done by editing a format template.
 Bring up the template sidebar using the F11 key and right-click on the "InterimResult" template.
 Choose to edit, and on the text effects tab set the text color to anything other than black.